Vaishnavi1047/SustainMart/README.md

 Product listings with eco-labels, user reviews and ratings, seller profiles, Chatbot for users doubt regarding the platform (MULTI-LANGUAGE-SUPPORTED), payment gateway integration, and shipment tracking.
 ###  Technologies:
 React for frontend, Node.js and Express for backend API, MongoDB for product and user data, integration with Stripe or PayPal for payments.

+### Future Technoligies to be implemented:
+Community and Social Features:
+Add community features such as forums or groups where users can discuss eco-friendly practices, share tips, and review products.
+Eco-Footprint Calculator:
+Integrate an eco-footprint calculator that allows users to see the environmental impact of their purchases.
+This feature can help users make more informed decisions and promote eco-friendly products.
+Localized Eco-News and Tips:
+Integrate a feed for localized news and tips on eco-friendly living.
+This can include blog posts, articles, and tips based on the user's location.
+Implementation: Use a content management system (CMS) like WordPress or an API like NewsAPI to fetch relevant content.